expo/expo-github-action/README.md

 This action generates a unique cache key for the OS, used packager, and exact version of the Expo CLI.
 If you need more control over this cache, you can define a custom cache key with `expo-cache-key`.

 > Note, this cache will count towards your [repo cache limit][link-actions-cache-limit].
+The Expo and EAS CLI are stored in different caches.

 ### ENOSPC errors on Linux